zelkeu/zelkeu/README.md

 Currently, I am studying **Geophysics** :mortar_board:, in which my main interest is *Geo-electromagnetism*.
 I love using programming as a tool for making graphs and visualisations for my lab reports.

-As a graphic designer & illustrator, I enjoy looking at visually appealing websites and apps - that was the main reason why I started programming and set **my goal** to becoming a **Full-Stack Web Developer**.
+As a graphic designer & illustrator, I enjoy looking at visually appealing websites and apps - that was the main reason why I started programming and set **my goal** to becoming a **Full-Stack (Web) Developer**.
+I am a huge **Front-end lover** so becoming a Front-end Dev is my 1st milestone I set for myself.

 ### Technologies & Tools:
 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)